How Much Money Should I Keep in a Savings Account?

 How Much Money Should You Have at Each Bank?

-As shown above, while there is no hard-and-fast limit on how much money you can put in a savings account, the FDIC insurance maximum can limit how much of that money is protected, and certain rate-tier structures can limit how much earns the best interest rate.
+As shown above, while there is no hard-and-fast limit on how much money you can put in a savings account, the FDIC insurance maximum can limit how much of that money is protected, and certain rate-tier structures can limit how much of your money earns the best interest rate.